hmcts/protected-characteristics-prototype/README.md

 If there are two user types then the user type is passed to the PCQs via a query string on the URL from the initiating service It is checked against the SERVICE_USER_TYPE_B, if they match then SERVICE_RETURN_URL_B is used as the return.
 This means that if no query string is passed (i.e. only one user type for this service) the return url defaults to SERVICE_RETURN_URL_A.

-The SERVICE_USER_ACTION is used to display the action of the user in the information panel on the introduction page e.g. application
+The serviceUserAction is used to display the action of the user in the information panel on the introduction page e.g. application
 "Your answers won't affect your {{serviceUserAction}}."
 This is determined (hard coded with a switch command) in the routes.js file